 Learn more about:

-To re-enter the U.S., you need to have the following documents:
+To re-enter the United States, you need to have the following documents:

 - A valid passport